pachyderm/pachyderm/doc/docs/master/enterprise/auth/authorization/index.md

 These roles are only applicable at the cluster level. `clusterAdmin` is a catch-all role which allows a user to perform any operation on the cluster, while the others allow delegation of specific privileges depending on a users needs.

 - **clusterAdmin**: A clusterAdmin can perform any action on the cluster.

+!!!
+Info
     Activating auth (`pachctl auth activate`) creates a Root User with irrevocable `clusterAdmin` rights.
 This Role must be set at the cluster level only.

 - **secretAdmin**: A secretAdmin has the ability to create, update, delete Kubernetes secrets on a cluster.